BardicDefense/purple-hack/spells.md

 #### Enrage

 _Enchantment (R: Short, D: 10 minutes)_
-Save: Very Hard (Will).
+Save: Willpower 17.
 The subject flies into a berserker rage.
 Regardless of its armament, it always attacks in melee the creature closest to it, friend or foe, and will fight as offensively as possible, though it will not throw itself over a cliff or the like in order to reach an opponent.

 #### Forget

 _Enchantment (R: Short, D: Permanent)_
-Save: Hard (Will).
+Save: Willpower 14.
 AoE: Up to 20-ft radius / 8 × 8.
 Chosen subjects within the
 area of effect forget the events of the previous minute.
 For every name level of the caster, another two minutes of past time is forgotten.
 A Restoration will recover the lost memories.